-5. Notification Dots
+5. Notification Badges

 Another cool feature of Android O is Notification Dots.
 It’s a small, circular blobs that only appear on the app icon when you have an unread notification.
 Kind of like what we have for ages in iOS.

 But it goes one step ahead, if you long-tap on the app icon, you’ll get a quick preview in the form of speech-like bubbles.

 So, here is how to achieve this on any phone using Nova Launcher.

 First of all, you have to install Nova Launcher Prime from the Play Store.
 It’s a paid app and costs $4.99.
 Then you have to enroll as its Beta Tester.
 You can do that by going back to the Play Store link and click on “Become A Tester” as the only beta update has that feature.